Piers Morgan defends Holly Willoughby after ‘patronising’ Phillip Schofield speech

 Piers Morgan has defended Holly Willoughby from criticism following her divisive Phillip Schofield speech.

-The co-host of This Morning returned to present the series on Monday (5 June) for the first time since Schofield quit and then admitted to lying about an affair with a much younger colleague.
+The co-host of This Morning returned to present the series on Monday (5 June) for the first time since Schofield, 61, quit and then admitted to lying about an affair with a much younger colleague.

-Addressing the viewers at the start of the show, Willoughby said: “Firstly, are you OK?
+Addressing the viewers at the start of the show, Willoughby, 42, said: “Firstly, are you OK?
 I hope so.”

 Elsewhere in her statement, Willoughby said she felt “shaken, troubled, let down, and worried” for “the wellbeing of people on all sides of what’s going on”, adding: “You, me and all of us at This Morning gave our love and support to someone who was not telling the truth.
 Who acted in a way that they themselves felt that they had to resign from ITV and step down from a career that they loved.
 That is a lot to process.”